vjoel/tupelo/doc/faq.md

 1. Why no update operation?

-  You can update by doing #take and #write in a transaction:
+  Tuples are immutable while in the space.
+However, you can update by doing #take and #write in a transaction:

         transaction do
           _, n = take ["my counter", Integer]